tgeles/docs/doc/events/OS_summit_Apr_2016.rst

    these are difficult to set up and to get everyone using them correctly

 automated gerrit reviews
-   ci-jobs to push glossary to repos, but manual merges still required
+   ci-jobs to push glossary to repositories, but manual merges still required

 Sphinx extension
    Submit changes to glossary.
 When a release is ready, package and submit to PyPi.
-Then include the package in each doc repo by specifying it as a requirement in requirements.txt and adding it to conf.py in the sphinx project.
+Then include the package in each doc repository by specifying it as a requirement in requirements.txt and adding it to conf.py in the sphinx project.
 A Sphinx extension is required to build the glossary and use it as a directive so you can add it to the docs' index.rst.